harpertoken/github-dotfiles/ollama/README.md

 # Run a downloaded model interactively
 ./target/release/github-dotfiles-ollama run tinyllama

+# Generate a response with custom system prompt
+./target/release/github-dotfiles-ollama generate tinyllama "Hello" --system "You are a helpful assistant."
 ```

 The script builds the tool if needed and passes arguments to it.